 Trade is one channel through which African countries can boost growth and economic transformation.
 However, Africa has only a 3 percent share of global trade as of 2019.
 At the same time, 44 African countries are considered dependent on commodity exports (i.e., main exports are agricultural products, fuel, minerals, ores and metals).
 In addition, intra-African trade remains below its potential, accounting for only 16% of total trade as of 2019.

 To accelerate intra-African trade and improve Africa’s position in the global market, African governments established the African Continental Free Trade Area (AfCFTA).
+As of February 2023, 54 out of the 55 African countries (except Eritrea) had signed the AfCFTA and 46 countries had deposited their instruments of ratification to the African Union Commission.
 Phase 1 of the AfCFTA negotiations covers trade in goods, services and rules of origin.
 Under Phase 1, tariffs will be progressively liberalised in stages and apart from ‘sensitive’ and ‘exclusion list’ products under the AfCFTA.
 Tariffs will be liberalised (to zero) for 90% of tariff lines over 10 years for LDCs (least developed countries) and five years for non-LDCs.
-Phase 2 of the AfCFTA negotiations covers investment, competition policy, intellectual property rights, digital trade, and women and youth in trade.
-As of 29 January 2022, 40 of which have deposited their instruments of ratification of the AfCFTA to the African Union Commission.
+Phase 2 of the AfCFTA negotiations covers protocols on investment, competition policy and intellectual property rights.
+These three protocols are expected to be launched in February 2023.
+Phase 2 negotiations also cover digital trade, and women and youth.
+In October 2022, the Guided Trade Initiative was launched by the AfCFTA Secretariat to boost trading under the agreement.

-Trading under the AfCFTA Agreement began on 1 January 2021.
-One year into the implementation of the Agreement, the ODI and GIZ (on behalf of the German government) launches this policy brief series to broadly investigate opportunities and challenges towards implementation of AfCFTA in eight selected African countries, namely Côte d’Ivoire, Democratic Republic of Congo, Ethiopia, Ghana, Malawi, Niger, Rwanda and Tunisia.
-The papers aim to inform relevant stakeholders, including the private sector and non-AfCFTA experts, on respective countries’ current socioeconomic development, global trade landscape and opportunities, business environment challenges, intra-African trade performance, and status of the AfCFTA implementation.
+In February 2022, ODI and GIZ (on behalf of the German government) launched a policy brief series to broadly investigate opportunities and challenges towards implementation of AfCFTA in eight selected African countries, namely Côte d’Ivoire, Democratic Republic of Congo, Ethiopia, Ghana, Malawi, Niger, Rwanda and Tunisia.
+The latest briefs provide updates of the first edition of the policy briefs published in February 2022.
+The briefs aim to inform relevant stakeholders, including the private sector and non-AfCFTA experts, on respective countries’ current socioeconomic development, global trade landscape and opportunities, business environment challenges, intra-African trade performance, and status of the AfCFTA implementation.